tobyash86/WebGoat.NET/readme.md

    Subnet Mask . . . . . . . . . . . : 255.255.240.0
    Default Gateway . . . . . . . . . : 172.29.240.1
 ```

-Now it is clear that WebGoat.NETCore website should be acessible under e.g. http://172.29.245.43.
+In the above example, you can access the WebGoat.NETCore website at http://172.29.245.43.

 ### 2. Run locally using dotnet.exe (Kestrel)

-To run WebGoat.NETCore locally, first it needs to be built and published:
+1. Build and publish WebGoat.NETCore with the following command:

 ```sh
 dotnet publish -c release -o ./app
 ```

-as a result built web application will be deployed into `app` folder in current directory.
-The following command will execute it on local host:
+The web application will be deployed to the `app` folder in the current directory.

+2. Execute the web application on localhost with the following command:

 ```sh
 dotnet ./app/WebGoatCore.dll --urls=http://localhost:5000
 ```

-As specified in `--urls` parameter, the web application will be hosted under http://localhost:5000.
+The the WebGoat.NETCore website will be accessible at the URL specified with the `--urls` parameter: http://localhost:5000.

 ## Known issues:

-1. Newest OWASP Top 10 is not covered.
-Vulnerabilities needs to be added to the code base.
+1. The latest OWASP Top 10 is not covered.
+The uncovered vulnerabilities need to be added to the code base.
-2. Educational documents/trainings for each OWASP Top 10 category are missing (old OWASP Top 10 is covered).
+2. Educational documents/trainings for any categories of the latest OWASP Top 10 are not available (the previous version of OWASP Top 10 is covered).
-3. ClickJacking example is not functional at the moment.
+3. The ClickJacking example is currently not functional.

 ## Changelog:

 ### Initial version:
-- converted WebGoat.NET (.NET Framework) to WebGoat.NETCore (.NET Core)
+- Converted WebGoat.NET (.NET Framework) to WebGoat.NETCore (.NET Core).
-- updated a set of functionalities to be compatible with .NET Core:
+- Updated a set of functionalities to be compatible with .NET Core:
     - register/login/logout
     - cart/checkout
     - blog
     - products management
     - shipment tracking
-- improved site styles
+- Improved the site styles.
-- redirecting to a recent page after login
+- Improved redirecting to a recent page after login.
-- included exception data on error pages
+- Included exception data on error pages.
-- improvements around misspellings and formattings
+- Improved misspelling and formatting.
-- improved build experience
+- Improved the build process.
-- fixed 'Keep shopping' link
+- Fixed the 'Keep shopping' link.
-- improved error messages for required form fields
+- Improved the error messages for required form fields.
-- fixed exception when no CCN was specified
+- Fixed the exception when no CCN was specified.
-- fixed order value calculation on checkout
+- Fixed order value calculation on checkout.
-- added support for running on Linux OS
+- Added support for running on Linux OS.
-- replaced SQL Server Local DB with SQLite database
+- Replaced SQL Server Local DB with SQLite database.
-- added support for running WebGoat in Docker Linux container
+- Added support for running WebGoat in a Linux Docker container.